 As for the Feelgood family, what is left of it, they are also leaving the city.
-The family is reduced in number by the death of Mrs. Mary Feelgood in a city suburban train bombing and the death of Mrs. Hilda Horan (nee Feelgood) from suicide.
+The family is reduced in number by the death of Mrs. Mary Feelgood in a city suburban train bombing.
+They have a further loss due to the death of Mrs. Hilda Horan (nee Feelgood) from suicide.
 The old head of the family, Mr. Abraham Feelgood , is now an invalid.
 He suffered a stroke after shooting dead his son-in-law Mr. Lucas Horan.
-Everyone in the family blamed Lucas Horan for the suicide of his wife Hilda.
-Hilda's father had arranged the marriage and tolerated Lucas's many infidelities.
-Hilda had been his favorite daughter!
+Everyone in the family had blamed Lucas Horan for the suicide of his wife Hilda.
+Hilda's father had arranged the marriage!
+Later he overlooked Lucas's many infidelities.
+Yet Hilda had been his favorite daughter!
 Abraham Feelgood could not handle the public shame from Hilda's suicide.
-Luckily for him, he was a very rich man who had lots of friends in high office.
+So he got his government approved pistol went to see Roman at his office late at night and shot him dead.
+Fortunately for Mr. Feelgood he was a very rich man who had lots of friends in high office.
 These friends got him off any police investigation.
 The police were told to treat the shooting of Lucas Horan as a rebel atrocity.
 As such it came under federal legal jurisdiction.
-Of course there was no investigation by the spymaster's office, or any other federal agency.
-Still it was made clear that Mr. Feelgood had used up all his political capital.
-The Horan family also had political poppets in the federal government.
-They forced Abraham feelgood to leave the city for good.
+Of course there was no investigation by Spymaster Leopold's office, or any other federal agency.
+Still it was made clear to the Feelgood family that Abraham Feelgood had used up all his political capital.
+There was extreme pressure to prosecute coming from the rich member of the Horan family.
+It also had political puppets in the federal government.
+These puppets insisted that Abraham Feelgood leave the city for good.

 Hear Feelgood was now the acting head of the family.
 She had resigned her post at her hospital.
-Now she was taking her father and her daughter to the family estate.
+Now she was taking her little family to their family estate.
 This involved a road trip of three hundred kilometers.
-The Feelgood estate was almost directly due west of the city but not in rebel held territory.
+The Feelgood Estate was almost directly due west of the city but was not in rebel held territory.
 Hera's sister Hannah was going with them on this family retreat.
 Hannah had been Freya Hill's best friend and was grieving for Freya.
 She was still also grieving for her mother and her sister.
 Hannah had resigned from her city teaching position.

 Adam Champion was in big trouble.
-He was being held in a military prison but could also face a murder charge.
-Adam was the last person to see the Australian spymaster Yves Machel before his assassination.
-The army wanted to court martial him but the state government wanted him tried for murder.
+He was being held in a military prison to face charges of dereliction of duty in a war zone.
+Champion could also have to face a murder charge.
+Champion was the last person to see the former spymaster Yves Machel before his assassination.
+The army wanted to court martial him but the state government also wanted him tried for murder.
 This was not possible because of a law passed to protect serving military officers from murder charges under the Emergency War Powers Act.
 Governor-General Dent intervened in this clash of state and federal jurisdictions to suggest a compromise.
 Under his plan of legal procedure, Captain Adam Champion would first face a court martial .
 Once he was a citizen again he could then be tried for murder.
-Things looked pretty bleak for Adam on both counts.
+Things looked pretty bleak for Champion on both counts.

 At the United Nations refugee camp, two rebels were showing signs of great leadership.
-Firstly, the architect of the initial safe transit of rebel women, children and the elderly.
-He was called Ivan Shakata.
-As a result of this, Shakata had become the informal leader of these refugees.
+One was the man who was the brains behind the initial safe transit of rebel women, children and the elderly.
+This clever man was called Ivan Shakata.
+As a result of this, Shakata had become the informal leader of the camp refugees.
 Owing to the unexpected death of a rebel alliance leader, Alice Shibata, a position on the rebel council was made available to this extraordinary civilian.
 When Shibata's faction objected, they were allowed to also include a replacement for their death representative.
 Shane Mullingah, Shibata's former aide, was also added to the rebel alliance leadership council.

-Secondly, was an Iranian immigrant called Nahid Ahmeed.
-Her husband was a well known rebel fighter.
-But it was Mrs. Ahmeed's work to make things better for the refugee women, and their children, that got her accolades.
-She set up cooperative help groups, organised to send the children to the local school and set up a women's security force.
-Struggling mothers were given support with child care and meals.
-School aged children were given places at the local school, even if this did mean classes in the playground were unavoidable necessities.
 Women were protected from theft of food, assaults and rape by a strong refugee woman security team carrying very large sticks.
-When the older males complained about this to Shakata he told them that he fully supported Mrs. Ahmeed's efforts.
+When the older males complained about this to Shakata he told them that he fully supported Mrs. Anaheed's efforts.
 Further he stated that he would personally punish any man guilty of raping female refugees.
-Furthermore he stated that anyone stealing from refugee families and assaulting woman or children would be punished under the principles of Sharia law.
-There were Islamic jurists in the refugee camp.
+Furthermore he stated that anyone stealing from refugee families and assaulting woman or children would be punished.
+There were former judges and magistrates in the refugee camp.
 Shakata planned to use them when necessary.
 Slowly the refuge camp became a secure and safe environment for desperate families whose younger male members were away fighting for the rebels.

 The civil war was about to get much nastier for both sides.
 The government could now deploy its full military might to drive rebels out of the cities.
 Rebel held suburbs were bombed mercilessly.
 In retaliation, the rebel increased their use of car bombs, road side bombs and suicide bombers.